 Allowing people to unsubscribe is required, but it's also smart.
 People unsubscribe for a variety of reasons, and not necessarily because they don't enjoy the content.
 For example, they may already get your newsletter at a different address, or may be taking a break from all newsletters for a while.
 If you let them unsubscribe easily, they're more likely to resubscribe in the future.

-Additionally, if you hide the unsubscribe link, people may report you as spam as a method of unsubscribing, which could increase the likelihood that future campaigns to other subscribers will be marked as spam.
+Additionally, if the unsubscribe link is difficult to see, people may report you as spam as a method of unsubscribing, which could increase the likelihood that future campaigns to other subscribers will be marked as spam.